Thunder Volleyball Club

 If the player is not satisfied with the response from their coach, the player may schedule a meeting with the coach and parent.
 If player is still not satisfied then parent may schedule a meeting with the director, coach, parent and player present.If any family member fails to follow this protocol, then the player will be required to sit out one set during a tournament.
 If there is a 2nd violation the player will be suspended for two weeks.
 We truly care about the success of both the players and the team.
 Toward this end the coaches will do everything possible to accomplish both.
 However, please remember this is a competitive team sport and playing time is earned in practice, not paid for by club dues.
 Every effort will be made to satisfy or address the concerns of the athlete.
 The athlete may not like the reply, but each concern will be addressed and an explanation will be shared with the athlete.
 This brings up another important rule for the club: NEVER TREAT ANYONE ANY DIFFERENTLY THAN YOU WANT TO BE TREATED.
 Please remember, if you as a player are unhappy, talking to everyone else but the staff will not change your problem.
 We can only correct those problems we know about.

+Release your daughter to the sport of volleyball and have total trust in the coach.
 Be enthusiastic.
 Please support your son/daughter at all of the tournaments!
 Please make sure all of their information is current and up to date on forms!
 This section will help you get the most from the club.

 Please remember that while you are being enthusiastic about your child, do not take away from another.
 The number one thing is that your child is provided with coaching and improving their skills.
 Every athlete goes through growth periods, learning curves, and should be made to feel their efforts are great!
 Support means support them where they are.
 Remark upon their improvements, good plays, and try not to be too critical.
 If the parent sits back and lets things unfold, the athlete many times does better than with a parent that tries to direct the outcome.
 All the athletes are trying.
 No one is going out there to do a bad job.
 Please keep that in mind.
 Cheering should be positive.
 Responsibilities, Leadership and support comes from the parents.
 The parents play an important role to the athlete as a support system and to the club because of that very same reason.
 Because of the importance the parent carries we have devoted a section to helping them help the athlete!
 Your number one job as a parent is to support your child’s team.
 THESE ARE KIDS.
 THIS IS A GAME.